priyabhagat20/Customer_Purchase_Behaviour_Analysis/README.md

 4. Sales Optimization
 Analyzed sales data to identify the most popular product categories and individual products.
 Provided insights into seasonal and regional demand patterns.
-Recommendations for inventory management were made to ensure high-demand products are always available, minimizing stockouts and overstocking.

 # Tools and Technologies Used
 Programming Language: Python